 Unlike other scrapped levels, Hidden Palace contained enemies, none of which were seen in the final build of the original game.
 Some enemies were not given official names.
 It is also the only level in any of the Mega Drive Sonic games where enemies re-spawn if not on-screen.

-A number of other badniks are rumoured to have been designed for Hidden Palace:
+A number of other Badniks are rumoured to have been designed for Hidden Palace:

-Hidden Palace is accessible in the final version of Sonic the Hedgehog 2 by using the Game Genie code ACLA-ATD4 (AB6X-ATBR in Knuckles in Sonic 2).
+Hidden Palace is accessible in the final version of Sonic the Hedgehog 2 by using the Game Genie code ACLA-ATD4 (AB6X-ATBR in Knuckles the Echidna in Sonic the Hedgehog 2).
 From here, enter the Level Select code (19, 65, 09, 17 with in the sound test screen).
 Go back to the title, and hold + to access the level select screen.
 Then select Death Egg Zone (Special Stage in Knuckles in Sonic 2).

 While the Tails monitor object does not grant an extra life in the final, it is, however, fully functional in Knuckles in Sonic 2.